sunwei/gobyexample/README.md

-# Go by Example
+# 深入理解Hugo

-Content and build toolchain for [Go by Example](https://gobyexample.com), a site that teaches Go via annotated example programs.
+Content and build toolchain for [深入理解Hugo](https://gobyexample.com), a site that teaches Go via annotated example programs.

 ### Overview

-The Go by Example site is built by extracting code and comments from source files in `examples` and rendering them via the `templates` into a static `public` directory.
+The 深入理解Hugo site is built by extracting code and comments from source files in `examples` and rendering them via the `templates` into a static `public` directory.
 The programs implementing this build process